 Some individuals become less sensitive and others become more sensitive the more they are exposed to urushiols (4).
 About 15% of US population is truly tolerant: they cannot be sensitized even with very high doses of urushiol (3, 21).
 It is possible that the value is higher in regions where people have been exposed to mangos and other Anacardiaceae since childhood, but information on this is anecdotal.
 Still, Dr. Epstein suggested to me that if I were to develop an increased sensitivity during my PhD, I may do well to find a student assistant who had grown up eating mangos.

 Epidemiological studies do not control for amount of exposure or a patient’s history of exposure (4), but they show that rhus dermatitis was least common in middle-aged people.
 That result may have been because middle-aged people had the least exposure by spending less time in the Toxicodendron patches.
 Cases increase around retirement age, perhaps because retirees were out in the woods again.
-But a researchers who did much of the seminal work on rhus dermatitis, abruptly went from zero sensitivity to extremely sensitivity, showing that change can occur.
+But a researcher who did much of the seminal work on rhus dermatitis, abruptly went from zero to extreme sensitivity, showing that change can occur.

 How My Sensitivity Changed During My Exposure